-It is our new and common sense approach to animal sheltering that is data-driven and focuses on spay/neuter to humanely reduce dog and cat overpopulation, homelessness and shelter/rescue intake.
+1. Spay/neuter to humanely reduce dog and cat overpopulation, homelessness and shelter/rescue intake.
 And the focus must be all three: owned pets, community cats and shelter/rescue animals.
 Without focusing our efforts on all three groups, we can never humanely and effectively address these issues.

 To Be True No-Kill,

 Have you heard this before?
 Probably not!
 But it is TRUE!
 Here is why: We all know that cats far outnumber dogs everywhere.
 We are in a cat crisis.
 (Now dogs are filling out animal shelters as well.)

 Since there are so many more cats than dogs that need help, we would expect more cats than dogs to be entering our shelters.
 That is not the case.
 So what does it mean when a shelter takes in more dogs than cats?
 It is limiting cat intake in some way - through managed intake or selective intake.